 Marist High School is located in the New York metropolitan area, a half-hour away from Manhattan.
 Our school’s diversity is one of its many strengths, with a student body that represents cultures and ethnicities from all over the world.
 In 2015, we began our full-fledged international program, which increased from a handful of students to 25 in only two years.
-Our goal is to build our international student program that represents 10% of the total student population.
+Our goal is to maintain an international student program that represents 10% of the total student population.

-In addition to their regular school Counselor, our International Students also have a Coordinator who acts as an additional school counselor and ensures that all international students can adjust to their new life in America.
+In addition to their regular school Counselor, our International Students also have an in-house Coordinator who acts as an additional school counselor and ensures that all international students can adjust to their new life in America.
 During weekly meetings, the coordinator checks in on students by listening to their concerns and providing important information about school events and programs.
 He assigns an American “buddy” to each new international.
 Additionally, he is available for consultation every day after school, and coordinates events such as field trips and the Chinese New Year party.

 Besides its extraordinary diversity, Marist has an amazing facility, small class sizes, and warm and caring teachers.
 Students call Marist their “home”.
 Marist also boasts a fantastic fine arts program, a medical career exploration program called MEDQUEST, free tutoring, and one-to-one technology.
 Juniors and Seniors have access to a wide array of electives in engineering, art, business, and the social sciences.